-- 1.1 Children feel safe, secure, and supported. - 1.2 Children develop their emerging autonomy, inter-dependence, resilience and sense of agency. - 1.3 Children develop knowledgeable and confident self identities. - 1.4 Children learn to interact in relation to others with care, empathy and respect.
+- 1.1 Children feel safe, secure, and supported. - 1.2 Children develop their emerging autonomy, inter-dependence, resilience and sense of agency. - 1.3 Children develop knowledgeable, confident self identities, and a positive sense of self-worth. - 1.4 Children learn to interact in relation to others with care, empathy and respect.